 Who Gets Anorexia?

-Eating disorders like anorexia are more common in females than in males.
+Eating disorders like anorexia are more common in females than in males, though the rates in males are increasing.
 The risk of developing an eating disorder is greater in actors, models, dancers, and athletes in sports where appearance and/or weight are important, such as wrestling, boxing, gymnastics, and figure skating.

 People with anorexia tend to be very high achievers, performing very well in school, sports, work, and other activities.
 They tend to be perfectionists with obsessive, anxious, or depressive symptoms.
 Anorexia nervosa usually begins around the time of puberty, but it can develop at any time.